Symphony No. 4 (Tchaikovsky): Composition

 During the composition of the symphony, Tchaikovsky wrote to his patroness, Nadezhda von Meck, that he wanted "very much" to dedicate it to her, and that he would write on it "Dedicated to My Best Friend".
-He had begun composing the symphony not long after Meck had entered his life.
+He had begun composing the symphony not long after von Meck had entered his life.
 He would complete it in the aftermath of his catastrophic marriage and claimed she would find in it "an echo of your most intimate thoughts and emotions."
 The dedication was significant in more than one way.
 One important facet of the paternalistic nature of Russian society was that, in artistic patronage, patron and artist were considered equals.
 Dedications of works to patrons were not gestures of humble gratitude but expressions of artistic partnership.
 By dedicating the Fourth Symphony to her, he was affirming her as an equal partner in its creation.

 It is also due to Madame von Meck that, at her request, Tchaikovsky wrote a program explaining the symphony.
 This action encouraged numerous writers to quote it instead of focusing on the symphony's purely musical qualities, including what Hans Keller termed "one of the most towering symphonic structures in our whole literature" in the opening movement.
 This program hindered acceptance of the symphony for many years, prejudicing Alfred Einstein and other musicologists against it.
 But this must be seen in the context of Einstein's general lack of sympathy for Tchaikovsky's music.